awsdocs/aws-systems-manager-user-guide/doc_source/integration-vss.md

    If the command failed and you are using Systems Manager with VPC endpoints, verify that you configured the **com\.amazonaws\.*region*\.ec2** endpoint\.
 Without the EC2 endpoint defined, the call to enumerate attached EBS volumes fails, which causes the Systems Manager command to fail\.
 For more information about setting up VPC endpoint with Systems Manager, see [Setting Up VPC Endpoints for Systems Manager](sysman-setting-up-vpc.md)\.
 **Note**
 You can automate backups by creating a Maintenance Windows task that uses the AWSEC2\-CreateVssSnapshot SSM document\.
-For more information, see [Working with Maintenance Windows](sysman-maintenance-working.md)\.
+For more information, see [Working with Maintenance Windows \(Console\)](sysman-maintenance-working.md)\.

 **To create VSS\-enabled EBS snapshots by using the console \(Amazon EC2 Systems Manager\)**